genecook/SeaChess/README.md

 Usage
 ------
-Use *make* to build engine executable, or download and untar one of the *canned* releases.
+Use *cmake* to build engine executable.

 To run the *engine* from xboard (assuming you have xboard installed):
 ```